-Backtested Performance of the Robust Hierarchical Risk Parity ETF Algorithm
+Backtested Performance of the ETF Sector Rotation Algorithm

 Every industry has its heroes unbeknown to most people.
 Marcos Lopez de Prado, is one such hero and was voted Quant of the Year several times and brought algorithmic investing to a whole new level.
 It would not be surprising if he received a Nobel Prize for his work.